 “I could brew my own ale at this rate,” came a call from the end of the bar.
 It was Grendel, a stout man with a frothy white beard.
 He stood behind the bar, arms crossed with a surly frown.

-Cooper did not respond, but instead heaved heavily and continued to cart the empty keg on his back towards the storage room.
+Cooper did not respond but instead heaved heavily and continued to cart the empty keg on his back towards the storage room.
 He deftly swivelled around the merry patron’s, who found themselves gathering to the main floor like a turbulent wave, boisterously dancing and cheering to the beat of live music.
 The metallic fast-paced tunes of the fiddles, the flutes and the lutes took flight, coursing through the air – giving the run-down tavern a surge of concentrated energy that spread like wildfire.
 Although, for Cooper, it served only to antagonise him.

 Cooper eventually made his way to the storage room and let the keg slide off from his back, following it with a sigh of relief.
-In that moment he felt weightless, as if he would drift upwards at any moment.
+At that moment he felt weightless as if he would drift upwards at any moment.
 He decided to take a moment’s respite in the dark and dank room, amongst the towers of wooden kegs that lined the walls.
 It smelt of stale ale, and the ceiling dripped with moisture that puddled on the floor, nourishing the mould that doubled as a carpet.
-It was a dull and drab room to rest in, but for that moment, it was paradise to Cooper… and he let his mind wonder, zoning out the muffled sounds of music and rumbustious cries of drunkards above.
+It was a dull and drab room to rest in, but for that moment, it was paradise to Cooper… and he let his mind wander, zoning out the muffled sounds of music and rumbustious cries of drunkards above.

 “Cooper!”
 Shouted Grendel, loud enough to penetrate through the thick wooden walls, “hurry it up down there!”

-Cooper replied with a long, drawn out sigh and he eyed the closest keg to him.
+Cooper replied with a long, drawn-out sigh and he eyed the closest keg to him.
 The thought of carrying it already weighed heavily on his mind, but he braced himself.
 Bent his knees.
 Kept his back straight.
 Shuffled closer… and heaved.
 His teeth clenched, tendons protruding out from his jaw, his face reddened and strained – but he was successful.
 He was always successful, from the first day on the job to the thousands of keg runs since.
 And he will continue to be successful, for the many runs to come.
 The idea of which burdened him more than any keg he’s ever lifted.

 Cooper made his way back to the main hall and quickly noticed the immediate silence that deafened the room.
 There was no sound of clanging glasses, no boisterous yarns and the musical strings had snapped silent.
 All eyes were on Cooper.